SAP-samples/teched2025-AI163/exercises/ex4/Exercise 4.1: Test an Agent in Private Environment.md

 * Now click on the Agent once again - to test the Agent, follow the below steps:

+> [!NOTE]
+> If this step fails for any reason, refresh the entire page, Open the Agent and try again.

 <br>1.
 Click on the Test button on the right top corner of the Agent Builder.
 <br>2.
 In the pop-up screen, provide the details: